Dead ends on wreath products and lamplighter groups: The quasi-Hamiltonian property

-A natural question to ask is whether the claim of Lemma \ref{lem: reducing any abelian generators to the canonical case} holds for some non-abelian groups.
+In any other case, Corollary \ref{prop: any cayley graph of a fg abelian group has a quasi Hamiltonian sequence} shows that $(B,S_B)$ has the quasi-Hamiltonian property and hence Lemma \ref{lem: Hamiltonian sequence implies unbounded depth} implies that the group $(A\wr B,\std)$ has unbounded depth. \end{proof} A natural question is whether the claim of Lemma \ref{lem: reducing any abelian generators to the canonical case} holds for some non-abelian groups.
 That is, whether there is a bijective $1$-Lipschitz embedding of a graph of the form $\Z^r\times \mathrm{Cube}(m_1,\ldots,m_s)$ onto all of its Cayley graphs.
 As shown by Nash-Williams, any such graph must admit Hamiltonian double ray.
 With respect to this property, Thomassen has shown that it holds for any Cayley graph of the form $\cay{G}{S\cup S^2}$, where $G$ is a $1$-ended group and $S$ is a finite generating set \cite{Thomassen1978}.
 In \cite{Seward2014}, Seward studies \textit{translation-like actions} of free groups.
-In particular, he characterizes groups with finitely many ends as those which admit a transitive translation-like action of $\Z$, and shows that this is equivalent to having a Cayley graph that admits a Hamiltonian double ray.
+In particular, they characterize groups with finitely many ends as those which admit a transitive translation-like action of $\Z$, and show that this is equivalent to having a Cayley graph that admits a Hamiltonian double ray.
 In the same paper, it is mentioned in Problem 4.8 that the existence of a Hamiltonian double ray in \textit{every} Cayley graph of an infinite finitely generated group with finitely many ends is an open question.
 With respect to our question of extending Lemma \ref{lem: reducing any abelian generators to the canonical case}, a first approach could be to study transitive translation-like actions of $\Z^r$, $r\ge 2$.